 Another important fact about the USDA loan is the income guidelines.
 This loan is designed to help people of middle to low-income brackets qualify for a mortgage.
 As long as the total yearly income of all working people living in the home is equal to or below 115% of the average median income in their local area, then you can apply for the USDA loan.

 The USDA mortgage does not have a loan limit.
 The size of the loan is determined by your total yearly income along with your current debt obligations.

 We saved this program for last to have ample space to explain the down payment requirements.
 The FHA guidelines clearly state that at the time the mortgage loan is closed, the buyer will be asked to pay a minimum of 3.5% of the home’s selling price in the form of a down payment.

 HOWEVER, the guidelines do not state that the down payment money has to come directly from the borrower.
 It is possible to use gift money from a relative.

-Like the VA mortgage, the FHA mortgage will also allow the seller to pay up to 6% of the asking price in closing costs.
+FHA will allow the seller to pay up to 6% of the asking price in closing costs.
 Along with the gift money, this makes it likely for a person to buy a home with the FHA mortgage and pay very little money out of their own funds.

 Getting a home is not as simple as signing a lease or loan on a new car and driving away with absolutely zero costs.
 However, with the right loan, it is possible to buy a new home and pay absolutely nothing in the way of a down payment.